stepanataccolade/docsv2/sources/continuous_integration/ci_troubleshoot.md

 ```
 - Alerts
   - Errors
-    - Integration name specified in yml does not match integrations present in project settings: null
+    - Integration name specified in yml does not match integrations present in Subscription settings: <name specified in subscription>
 ```
 Reason: Notification and Hub integrations need to be set in two places - In the UI and in the `shippable.yml` file.
-You'll get this error if the name for the integration does not match in both places.
+You'll get this error if the name for the integration does not match in 'Subscription' Settings; 'Integrations' section and in the `shippable.yml` file.

 **How to avoid:** Ensure the integration name are exactly the same in both `shippable.yml` and the integration in the UI.
-Read our documentation on enabling integrations **UpdateLink** for more details.
+Read our documentation on enabling [notifications](../continuous_integration/notifications/slack/) and [hub](../continuous_integration/deploy/aws_eb/) integration for more details.

 ---